 - Premature wear

 - Jaw or joint problems

-An underbite, also referred to as prognathism, is an orthodontic disorder in which the lower front teeth extend outwards.
+An underbite, also referred to as mandibular prognathism, is an orthodontic disorder in which the lower front teeth extend outwards beyond the upper front teeth.
 Underbites are caused by the undergrowth of the upper jaw or the overgrowth of the lower jaw.